-That said, it is important to emphasise that 50/50 shared care arrangements are not a parental right or a default parenting arrangement.
-The best interests of the child are the paramount consideration in all cases and shared care arrangements are not a one size fits all solution.
+It is important to emphasise that 50/50 shared care arrangements are not a parental right or a default parenting arrangement and are often not suitable for the child.
+The best interests of a child may favour the child living primarily with one parent and having less time with the other.
+Shared care arrangements are not a one size fits all solution!